elotusteam/challenges/backend.md

    - The form above should POST data to the `/upload` handler, which should write the received file data to a temporary file in /tmp.

-   - Before accepting any data, you should check that the content type of the uploaded file is an image, and that the auth token matches.
+   - Before accepting any data, you should check authorization (token generate via feature 1) is valid and the content type of the uploaded file is an image.
 If the submission is bad, please return a 403 HTTP error code.
 Images larger than 8 megabytes should also be rejected.